valsson-group/masterclass-22-11/INSTRUCTIONS.md

 $$V(\mathbf{s}) = -F(\mathbf{s})-{\frac {1}{\beta}} \log {p_{\mathrm{tg}}(\mathbf{s})}.$$

-The last equation states that when we minimize the functional $\Omega [V]$, we can obtain the free energy surface from the bias potential (and the target distribution) We can choose the target distribution $p_{\mathrm{tg}}(\mathbf{s})$ at will and it is the CV distribution that we obtain when minimizing $\Omega [V]$.
+The last equation states that when we minimize the functional $\Omega [V]$, we can obtain the free energy surface from the bias potential (and the target distribution).
+We can choose the target distribution $p_{\mathrm{tg}}(\mathbf{s})$ at will and it is the CV distribution that we obtain when minimizing $\Omega [V]$.